 When a loved one’s health and safety are at risk, you need to take quick and effective action.
 You do not have time to learn all of the details of the law, and you cannot afford to make any mistakes that could potentially jeopardize your claim.
-You need to get your loved one the help they deserve as soon as possible, by making a strong case that will force their nursing home to take responsibility for their actions.
+You need to get your loved one the help they deserve as soon as possible by making a strong case that will force their nursing home to take responsibility for their actions.

 That is why you need to hire a skilled nursing home negligence attorney to help you build your case.
 Your lawyer will explain all of your rights and counsel you on the legal action that you need to take.
-They will help you gather evidence of neglect to strengthen your claim, and they will negotiate with the nursing home to ensure you receive appropriate compensation.
+They will help you gather evidence of neglect to strengthen your claim and will negotiate with the nursing home to ensure you receive appropriate compensation.

 Although most cases will end in a settlement, a skilled nursing home neglect attorney will be prepared to take your case to court if necessary.
-Using aggressive legal tactics, your lawyer will fight on your behalf, so you and your loved one get the money you need.
+Using aggressive legal tactics, your lawyer will fight on your behalf so you and your loved one get the money you need.

 You are experiencing an extremely stressful and emotionally taxing period in your life.
 However, you do not have to face this challenge alone.
 You need to work with an attorney who will protect your interests during every step of this difficult process.